-For arbitrary viewing directions, we first apply shear-warp [7] on the super-voxels, and perform geometric correction on the rendered image.
+For arbitrary viewing directions, we first apply shearwarp [7] on the super-voxels, and perform geometric correction on the rendered image.

 Reconstructing super-voxels.
-Given the wavelet coefficients $C(\mathbf{x}0, r_0)$ of the foveated volume (the shaded squares in Figure 2(a)), we want to reconstruct the super-voxels.
+Given the wavelet coefficients $\mathcal{C}(\mathbf{x}0, r_0)$ of the foveated volume (the shaded squares in Fig. 2(a)), we want to reconstruct the supervoxels.
 A full inverse wavelet transform will be costly.
 Fortunately, due to the special arrangement of those coefficients, the reconstruction can be restricted within a cube of width $(r_0 + s)$, where s is the wavelet support size.
-Thus the running time is in the same order as the number of selected coefficients.
-Such technique of achieving fast inverse transformation on foveated volumes is essentially same as the technique proposed by Yu et al. [13] for image rotation in the wavelet domain.

-To further speedup, we can restrict reconstruction in the width of r_0 , however, there will be a minor lost in accuracy.
+Thus the running time is of the same order as the number of selected coefficients.
+Such a technique of achieving fast inverse transformation on foveated volumes is essentially the same as that proposed by Yu et al. [13] for image rotation in the wavelet domain.
+To further speedup, we can restrict reconstruction in the width of r_0 .
+However, there will be a minor loss in accuracy.
 Note that it is possible to use wavelets with larger support, for example Daubechies 7/9 biorthogonal wavelets.

 Total running time.
-The reconstruction phase takes O(m) time where m is the number of wavelet coefficients.
-Also recall that the number of supervoxels is also in O(m).
-For rendering, observe that the computation required is directly proportional to the number of rays, which is the number of supervoxels.
-Hence, the running time will be $O(m + n^2)$ where m is the total number of wavelet coefficients required, and n is the width of the rendered image.
+The reconstruction phase takes O(m) time, where m is the number of wavelet coefficients.
+Also recall that the number of super-voxels is also in O(m).
+For rendering, observe that the computation required is directly proportional to the number of rays, which is the number of super-voxels.
+Hence, the running time will be $O(m + n^2)$, where m is the total number of wavelet coefficients required, and n is the width of the rendered image.